-- \ works under broad direction, from higher classified employee (or committee or board in the case of a co-ordinator/manager) with instructions related to established objectives, policies and procedures; - may work under professional supervision; operates independently with limited reporting; - exercises considerable initiative, discretion or professional judgement and has a high degree of responsibility for service delivery within the constraints of organisational policy; - participates in the development of practices, procedures and policies; - \ provides supervision within the limits of skill and experience.
+- works under broad direction, from higher classified employee (or committee or board in the case of a coordinator/manager) with instructions related to established objectives, policies and procedures; - may work under professional supervision; operates independently with limited reporting; - exercises considerable initiative, discretion or professional judgment and has a high degree of responsibility for service delivery within the constraints of organisational policy; - participates in the development of practices, procedures and policies; - provides supervision within the limits of skill and experience. - A coordinator/manager employed at this level shall not be required to provide support, guidance, advice or supervision to other employees engaged to perform duties at this level or higher.